Dr Ben Hawkins

-Subsequently, I work on two collaborative research projects based at the School.
+Subsequently, I worked on two collaborative research projects based at the School.
 The first, funded by the NIH, focused on international trade agreements and their impact on global tobacco control policies.
-The second wass an ERC funded project on the use of scientific evidence to inform health policy.
+The second was an ERC funded project on the use of scientific evidence to inform health policy.
+Following this, I undertook a study of UK alcohol policy and corporate lobbying under the 2010-2015 coalition goverrnment as part of a Wellcome trust funded research prgramme based at the University of York.